-If you love Cheese Scones, then you’ll love this Cheesy Red Onion Pepper Cornbread.
+If you love Cheese Scones, then you’ll love this savoury Cheesy Red Onion Pepper Cornbread.
 Like Scones and Irish Soda Bread, Cornbread is a fast bread that’s quick and easy to make since it doesn’t rely on yeast to rise over time.
 So it’s handy to have up your woolly sleeve when you’re snowed in, or just for a nourishing, homemade snack or supper at little notice.
+What’s more, it makes a festive side to a Thanksgiving dinner.

 You may remember seeing photos of the snow hitting Paris recently.
 As Antoine luckily avoided it being abroad on business and the girls and I were magically snowed in with no school, us mice turned to more British-style lunches with hot, nourishing bowls of soup (such as pumpkin & leek, sweetcorn & pepper, rocket soups) and something rather special to go with it.